lfp722/Euclidean-Vector/README.md

 You:

-* Should try to mark member functions that will not throw exceptions with `noexcept`
+* must mark member functions that will never throw exceptions with `noexcept`
 * Are not required to make any member function explicit unless directly asked to in the spec.

 ### 10. `const`-correctness